Building lists of constituents

 - Why use a list?

-- Build a new list
+- Build and save a new list

 - Use a list in another search